simonmichael/hledger/MANUAL.md

 [hledger-interest](http://hackage.haskell.org/package/hledger-interest).
 These are without an active maintainer, and/or platform-specific, so installing them may be harder.

+Note to use non-ascii characters in journal files, you must have a [suitable locale configured](#locale).

 Trouble with any of the above ?
 Please proceed to [Troubleshooting](#troubleshooting).

 ## Usage